 In recent years, at-home laser hair removal devices have proliferated.
 The prices of these machines have declined drastically.
 However, the effectiveness of at-home laser hair removal in darker skinned people of color can be more variable.
-Moreover, most of these devices are not meant to be used in those with very dark skin.
+In the below list (scroll till the end of this page) of the best at-home laser hair removal devices, most are not meant to be used in those with very dark skin.

 IPL Home Laser Hair Removal

 Most of the of the bestselling home laser hair removal devices are based on a technology known as Intense Pulsed Light (IPL).
 The latter is actually not based on laser energy.
 IPL systems typically output wavelengths between 500 nm and 1200 nm.
 When it comes to axillary (armpit) hair removal, lasers and IPLs have similar efficacy according to some studies.

 The light from IPL devices is most effective on light to medium skin tones.
 It is also most effective on darker hair colors such as brown and black.
 IPLs are least effective on blonde, red, grey and white hair where there is less melanin to absorb the light energy radiation.

 According to one study, light-based home-use hair removal devices can be a useful adjunct to professional in-office treatments.
 Many consumers prefer laser treatments to other hair removal treatments such as shaving, waxing, epilation, plucking, tweezing or electrolysis.
 Some of those methods can cause discomfort and problems such as ingrown hairs.
 However, most of these laser and IPL products will not lead to permanent hair removal.
 They can only be marketed to permanently reduce body hair.